naderghanbari/cl-scala/README.md

 <img src="docs/repl.png" alt="Mini CL REPL" width="65%">

-For now, variables must have a single lower case, and terms a single upper case letter, as their name.
+Variables must have a single lower case letter as their name.
+`x`, `y`, `z` are valid variable names.

+Terms names must be a single upper case letter followed by any number of single quotes. `M`, `M'`, `S''` are all valid names for Terms.

 Here are some of the basic things you can do in the REPL: